-Drawing on empirical research and theoretical analysis, the project aims to provide critical insights into the dynamics and implications of this rising culture of self-monitoring and health management, enabled by the rapid spread of tracking devices and apps in everyday life.
+Drawing on empirical research and theoretical analysis, the project aims to provide critical insights into the dynamics and implications of this rising culture of self-monitoring and digital health management which have been enabled by the rapid spread of tracking devices and apps in everyday culture.

-You can find more details on Btihaj’s academic workhere.
+You can find more details on Dr Ajana's academic workhere.